bbockelm/remote-submit/README.md

 In addition, you must ensure that the job output is actually available to be retrieved.
-Normally, when a job finished, HTCondor transfers the output files back to the submit host, then removes the job from the queue, assuming that the output files moved to some permanent location.
+Normally, when a job finishes, HTCondor transfers the output files back to the submit host, then removes the job from the queue, assuming that the output files moved to some permanent location.
 For a remote submit, they do not: you must tell HTCondor to leave the job in the